Build strategy with actionable goals.Learn about OKRs

 Share real experience and results

 Keep the menial, day-to-day tasks brief so you can elaborate on how you improved the organization.
-Instead of “facilitated all Scrum ceremonies for four teams," impress the reader by making it meaningful.
-“Chartered and aligned teams to embrace the Product Owner’s mission and mentored team members on integrating Agile practices that helped them achieve an XX% performance increase."
+Instead of “facilitated all Scrum ceremonies for four teams," reframe it to showcase impact: “Chartered and aligned cross-functional teams to embrace the Product Owner’s mission and mentored team members on integrating Agile practices, resulting in a 25% productivity increase and improved delivery within timelines.”
+Highlight metrics and your role in [agile transformation](https://hyperdriveagile.com/videos/carlo-delumpa-becoming-agile-nikes-journey-36 wherever possible to show how you’ve enhanced team productivity and delivery outcomes.

 Include unique qualifications and certifications